AndresFernandezBuron/AndresFernandezBuron/README.md

 And that's how the fool continued without understanding anything.

 - Thanks, but I don't want an IQ of 33.

+- The only way for me to enter a secret club with secret gestures would be to have the intellect of a small child.

+- How many illuminati does it take to invent something?
+100 to find out that someone has invented it.
+100 to sink the inventor and another 100 to rob him.
+Another 100 to create a narrative.
+And 100,000 to believe it.

+- You have to be stupid to join a group that is dedicated to lying and scamming people, while they tell you that "as above, so below."

 - During each question on an intelligence test, they told me: Do it, at least try it.
 And I answered: I've already finished it.